 A useful guide to the best things to see and do in Kerman and around.
 Kerman, like other cities in Iran, has museums or closed places to display objects, but the beauties of Kerman are in nature and its architectural buildings will please you.
-In Kerman, get out the closed molds and museums, immerse yourself in its harsh and rough nature and enjoy this natural violence that you may not find this beauty of violence anymore.
+In Kerman, get out of the closed molds and museums, immerse yourself in its harsh and rough nature and enjoy this natural violence that you may not find the beauty of violence anymore.

 You can watch them at sunrise or sunset due to the changing color. you can’t visit Kerman without making the trip out there.
 Here the hospitable people have a positive interaction with tourists and You won't feel so strange.
 You won’t get hassled by touts here, but instead, find some of the friendliest people in Iran who are glad you have come to explore the wonders of their regions.
-Allow a least three nights to experience all the highlights of Kerman and it’s surrounding area – trust me, you won’t be desperate!
+Allow a least three nights to experience all the highlights of Kerman and its surrounding area – trust me, you won’t be desperate!

 Neither the beginning nor the end matters, a trip out to the Lut Desert UNESCO Site is important.
 You go to the most famous Iran desert to see the eerily barren wasteland which is an absolute must on your trip.
 The sunrise or sunset is the best time to visit the Kalouts.
 They change their color dramatically and can take the best selfies photos. you can’t visit Kerman without making the trip out there.
 Be careful in the Lut Desert it is a desert area with its own specification.
 For a better and safe trip contact your tour operators.

-Kerman’s Grand Bazaar is one of the longest Bazaar in Iran.
-It is one of the oldest Bazaar in Iran (after the UNESCO listed Bazaar in Tabriz).
+Kerman’s Grand Bazaar is one of the longest Bazaars in Iran.
+It is one of the oldest Bazaars in Iran (after the UNESCO listed Bazaar in Tabriz).
 1.5 km covered bazaar with vaulted ceilings that its architectural beauties will attract and immerse you.
 Many places in this market will surprise you.
 So don't forget your camera.
 The friendly booth owners won't mind a photo! spend your time at the Kerman Copper Bazaar and look for the Public Baths Museum if you have extra time (or just stop by the Hamam-e Vakil Chaykhaneh Restaurant for a tea which is also built in a former public bath!).

 One of the most beautiful castles in Iran along the Lout Desert, unfortunately at the 2003 earthquake hit hard.
 But it still has kept its grandeur and will surely amaze you.
 The largest brick and mud castle in the world that has been residential up to the last 70 years.
 A castle with Achaemenid and Sassanid roots and one of the most important buildings along the Silk Road.
 It is recorded in the stories of Marco Polo, a famous Venetian merchant.